Skip to main content

 Technical Analysis

-CVE-2026-4488 is a buffer overflow vulnerability identified in the UTT HiPER 1250GW device firmware versions up to 3.2.7-210907-180535.
+CVE-2026-4488 identifies a critical buffer overflow vulnerability in the UTT HiPER 1250GW device firmware versions up to 3.2.7-210907-180535.
 The vulnerability arises from unsafe use of the strcpy function in the /goform/setSysAdm endpoint, specifically when processing the GroupName parameter.
-Because strcpy does not perform bounds checking, an attacker can supply an overly long GroupName value, causing a buffer overflow.
-This overflow can corrupt memory, potentially allowing an attacker to execute arbitrary code remotely.
-The attack vector is network-based, requiring no authentication or user interaction, which significantly lowers the barrier for exploitation.
-The vulnerability has a CVSS 4.0 base score of 8.7, reflecting its high impact on confidentiality, integrity, and availability.
-Although no confirmed exploits have been observed in the wild, a public exploit is available, increasing the urgency for remediation.
-The vulnerability affects a specific embedded device used in network environments, which may be deployed in enterprise or industrial settings.
-The lack of available patches at the time of disclosure means that mitigation strategies must be implemented promptly to reduce risk.
+Since strcpy does not perform bounds checking, an attacker can supply an overly long GroupName argument to overflow the buffer, overwriting adjacent memory.
+This can lead to arbitrary code execution or denial of service on the device.
+The vulnerability is remotely exploitable without requiring authentication or user interaction, making it highly accessible to attackers.
+The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L), no user interaction (UI:N), and high impact on confidentiality, integrity, and availability (C:H, I:H, A:H).
+Although no confirmed exploitation in the wild is reported, a public exploit exists, which increases the likelihood of attacks.
+The vulnerability affects a widely deployed network device used in enterprise and industrial environments, potentially exposing critical infrastructure to compromise.
+No official patches or mitigation links are currently provided, emphasizing the need for immediate defensive measures.

 Potential Impact